ChnMasterOG/tp78_v2/README-EN.md

         2. Add Fn+Y to control the touchbar slide enable function, Fn+T only controls the trackpoint enable function.

         3. Optimize the latency in Game Mode.

+- V2.1.9

+        1. Add VIA magnet commands.

+        2. Add Test Mode (Fn+Z).
+This mode is only used for testing new features.